 CONSIDER FABRIC PROTECTION AND UPHOLSTERY

-are all the rage in interiors currently and if you choose to go down this path then it is wise to wipe your stools over with leather conditioner at least once a month to ensure they remain supple and stain free.
+are always popular and if you choose to go down this path it is wise to wipe your stools over with leather conditioner at least once a month to ensure they remain supple and stain free.

 THE NOISE FACTOR

-It has to be one of the most notorious noises, stool legs scraping on wooden floorboards and it's horrible, not to mention incredibly damaging to your flooring.
-Sometimes you will find that even stools with those protective rubber feet can make this noise and cause just as much chaos to your flooring, so be aware of this when selecting your stools
+It has to be one of the most notorious noises, stool legs scraping on wooden floorboards or concrete or tiled floors.
+It's horrible, not to mention incredibly damaging to your flooring.
+Sometimes you will find that even stools with protective rubber feet can make this noise and cause just as much chaos to your flooring, so be aware of this when selecting your stools

-and give them a test run to determine if you will have to add felt stripping to the bottom of them or not.
-It may sound like a minor detail but it is one that is important as the noise and damage is enough to drive you crazy!
+and give them a test run to determine if you will have to add felt stripping to the bottom of them.
+It may sound like a minor detail but it is one that is important as the noise and damage is enough to drive you crazy.

 If you have a more minimally designed kitchen then your bar stools